Cog-Creators/Red-DiscordBot/docs/index.rst

     framework_rpc
     framework_utils

 ..
 These files need to be included or Travis will fail

 .. toctree::
     :maxdepth: 1
-    :caption: Various
+    :caption: Other

     host-list